dushixiang/meteor/README_zh.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell forward     Forward the received data to the destination address help        Help about any command install     Install meteor as a system service proxy       Start a proxy server restart     Restart meteor system service start       Start meteor system service stop        Stop meteor system service
+  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Install meteor as a system service restart     Restart meteor system service start       Start meteor system service stop        Stop meteor system service